 Are you learning how to write a press release?
 You’ve come to the right place.
-Here, we will go through the steps on how to write an effective press release and give you some tips and suggestions on how to write one.
+Here, we will go through the steps on how to write an effective press release with tips and suggestions along the way.

 A press release is an excellent way for your organization or business to make an announcement.
 It provides compelling content to journalists and other news media members and can provide information, make an official statement, or create a critical report.
 From there, journalists and other members of news media can write a story and publish it for the general public to read.